 As one of Texas’ most popular destination wedding locations, it’s no surprise that Dripping Springs is among the most romantic getaways in Texas!

-Located about 30 minutes from Austin (traffic dependent, of course), Dripping Springs is known for its many wineries, its beautiful Hill Country views, and for being home to what is arguably the most photogenic swimming hole in Texas: the Hamilton Pool Preserve.
+Located a mere 30 minutes from Austin (traffic dependent, of course), Dripping Springs is known for its many wineries, its beautiful Hill Country views, and for being home to what is arguably the most photogenic swimming hole in Texas: the famous Hamilton Pool.

 As the home of the official Texas Bluebonnet Trail, Ennis is the ultimate romantic getaway in Texas when the flowers are blooming each spring.